 Vax is still evaluating the cardboard vacuum, but many of the learnings from this project will see the light of day in future Vax products.

-It was mentioned in a lot of online articles that because this used recycled materials that’ll essentially cut down on production cost, would you mind telling us much would it cost?
+It was mentioned in a lot of online articles that because this used recycled materials, it’ll essentially cut down on production costs.
+Would you mind telling us how much it would cost?
 If there aren’t exact numbers, maybe you can give a ballpark figure 🙂

 Unfortunately this information is confidential, but the cardboard vacuum still contains the same premium motors, cables and accessories as a conventional Vax vacuum cleaner and therefore is not especially cheap to make, just kinder to the environment.